IanDarwin/AndroidOrm/ActiveAndroid/README.txt

-This is the template project for demos of additional ORM's.
+This is the ActiveAndroid demo project for AndroidORM.

-If this is in a directory called other than TemplateReceiver, I'm so not gonna accept your commit!